 - Defective truck parts

 Regardless of the reason for a truck crash, the victims should be compensation for their injuries and losses.
-That is where The Levinson Law Group can help.
+That is where The Levinson Law Group (truck accident lawyers) can help.